Parsimonious mixtures of multivariate contaminated normal distributions: Identifiability

 \section{Identifiability}

-Before outlining parameter estimation for the parameters of the PMCGD models, it is important to establish their identifiability.
+Before outlining parameter estimation for the models in our family, it is important to establish their identifiability.
 Identifiability is a necessary requirement, \textit{inter alia}, for the usual asymptotic theory to hold for maximum likelihood estimation of the model parameters (cf.\ Section~\ref{sec:Maximum likelihood estimation}).
 Before investigating the identifiability of our contaminated mixtures, it is convenient to rewrite the model density as

-where, with respect to equation \eqref{eq:mixture of contaminated Gaussian distributions}, $\alpha_{g1}=\alpha_g$, $\alpha_{g2}=1-\alpha_{g1}$, $\eta_{g2}=\eta_g$, and $\eta_{g1}=1$.
+where, with respect to equation \eqref{eq:mixture of contaminated normal distributions}, $\alpha_{g1}=\alpha_g$, $\alpha_{g2}=1-\alpha_{g1}$, $\eta_{g1}=1$, and $\eta_{g2}=\eta_g$.

-Identifiability of univariate and multivariate finite Gaussian mixture distributions has been proved in \citet{Teic:Iden:1963} and \citet{Yako:Spra:Onth:1968}, respectively.
+Identifiability of univariate and multivariate finite mixtures of normal distributions has been proved by \citet{Teic:Iden:1963} and \citet{Yako:Spra:Onth:1968}, respectively.
 As stated by \citet{DiZi:Guar:Rocc:Amix:2007}, in the absence of any constraint, a mixture of mixtures is not identifiable in general; this is essentially due to the possibility of interchanging component labels between the two levels of the model.
-However, in our case, the contaminated Gaussian distribution $f\left(\boldsymbol{x};\boldsymbol{\vartheta}_g\right)$ in component~$g$ is elliptical.
-Sufficient conditions for identifiability of finite mixtures of elliptical distributions are given in \citet{Holz:Munk:Gnei:Iden:2006}; unfortunately, these conditions will only apply here if we fix $\alpha_g$ and $\eta_g$ \textit{a~priori}.
+In our case, the contaminated normal distribution $f\left(\bx;\bvartheta_g\right)$ in cluster~$g$ is elliptical, and sufficient conditions for identifiability of finite mixtures of elliptical distributions are given in \citet{Holz:Munk:Gnei:Iden:2006}.
+However, these conditions will only apply here if we fix $\alpha_g$ and $\eta_g$ \textit{a~priori}.
 To avoid the requirement to fix parameters in advance, we need to take a different approach to prove identifiability.